AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-In the region of program text beween the point where a name denoting a managed object is borrowed and the end of the scope of the borrower, the ownership state of the name is Borrowed except for within nested scopes wherein the introduction of an observer changes the state to Observed.
+In the region of program text beween the point where a name denoting a managed object is borrowed and the end of the scope of the borrower, the ownership state of the name is Borrowed.

 An indirect borrower of a name is defined to be a borrower either of a borrower of the name or of an indirect borrower of the name.